 “Marine!”
 Robert yelled again, pointing the stub of his forearm at him.

 Mike stopped.
 He seemed stunned.
 Robert and I bounded down the stairs.
 By the time we got there, Mike had dropped to his hands and knees.
 Robert gave me a sign to stay back.
-I did.
 He knelt in front of Mike.

-Without looking up, Mike said: “I’m a mess.”
+Without looking up, Mike said, “I’m a mess.”

 “Ain’t we all,” Robert replied, extending his arms.

 Mike grabbed onto Robert, staring at the void where a hand used to be.
 He mumbled something I couldn’t catch.
 Robert nodded and gently pulled him to his feet.

-Then, one time I asked, Robert did not answer.
+Then one time I asked, Robert did not answer.
 He looked at me with concern.
 “You need to talk?”

 “Me?
 No. I’m OK,” I replied.